5 fun tongue twisters in Spanish

 I bought few drinks, a few drinks I bought and since I bought (only) a few drinks, a few drinks I paid.

 This trabalenguas has a nice rhyme and the same consonant sounds as the English tongue twister “Peter Piper picked a peck of pickled peppers”.
-Make sure to pronounce all the vowels correctly using a Spanish accent.
+Make sure to pronounce all the vowels correctly using your best Spanish accent.

 Pancha plancha con cuatro planchas. ¿Con cuántas planchas Pancha plancha?